How to Write 1st 2nd 3rd in Excel (3 Easy Ways)

 Formatting Adding Superscripts to Quick Access Toolbar to Write 1st 2nd 3rd in Excel

-• As a result, Excel will make the superscript of the ordinal position.
-Then Fill Handle to copy down this command from D5 to D10 cell.
+• Use the Fill Handle to copy down this command from the D5 to the D10 cell.

 Formatting Adding Superscripts to Quick Access Toolbar to Write 1st 2nd 3rd in Excel